"Your time and money are valuable and the information in this book will help you save both."

 In January 2013 we published The Photographer’s Guide to the Pilanesberg National Park

 We also have three more Photographers Guide eBooks in various stages of work-in-progress – one on the Kruger National Park, one on Madikwe Game Reserve, and the other on Namibia.

-The Photographers Guide eBooks share with you all the knowledge we have gained over the past 20 years - over 900 days on 200 African safaris - so that you can experience a steep learning curve, save yourself some pain, and skip the trial and error that we had to go through (images 1 to 3) so that you can start capturing images like number 4 above.
+The Photographers Guide eBooks share with you all the knowledge we have gained over the past 20 years - over 1000 days on self-drive and guided safaris - so that you can experience a steep learning curve, save yourself some pain, and skip the trial and error that we had to go through (images 1 to 3) so that you can start capturing images like number 4 above.